Counting Distinct Elements in the Turnstile Model with Differential Privacy under Continual Observation: Item-level private mechanisms for

-Since exactly $(\log T+1)$ instances of Algorithm~\ref{alg:item-upper} are run within Algorithm~\ref{alg:item-w}, a union bound over the failure probability of each of those instances gives us the following: Conditioned on event $E$, with probability at least $1-\frac{\log T+1}{T}$, the error of Algorithm~\ref{alg:item-w} over time steps $t\in[T]$ is
+Since exactly $(\log T+1)$ instances of \Alg{item-upper} are run within \Alg{item-w}, a union bound over the failure probability of each of those instances gives us the following: Conditioned on event $E$, with probability at least $1-\frac{\log T+1}{T}$, the error of \Alg{item-w} over time steps $t\in[T]$ is

 This bound on the error holds with probability $1-\frac{\log T + 1}{T} \geq 0.995$ for sufficiently large $T$.